 Mean score of companies in the Beverage Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, The Hershey Company reported total greenhouse gas emissions of approximately 7,503,635,000 kg CO2e, comprising 178,001,000 kg CO2e from Scope 1 and 61,592,000 kg CO2e from Scope 2 emissions.
-The company also disclosed significant Scope 3 emissions, amounting to about 7,264,041,000 kg CO2e, which includes emissions from its value chain.
+In 2023, The Hershey Company reported total greenhouse gas emissions of approximately 7,503,635,000 kg CO2e.
+This includes 178,001,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 61,592,000 kg CO2e from Scope 2 emissions, which are indirect emissions from the generation of purchased electricity.
+The majority of their emissions, about 7,264,041,000 kg CO2e, fall under Scope 3, which encompasses all other indirect emissions in the value chain.
 Hershey has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2018 as the base year.
-Additionally, the company targets a 25% reduction in absolute Scope 3 emissions over the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and include biogenic emissions and removals from bioenergy feedstocks.
-The Hershey Company is also committed to no deforestation across its primary deforestation-linked commodities by December 31, 2025, further enhancing its sustainability efforts.
+Additionally, the company targets a 30% reduction in absolute Scope 3 emissions over the same timeframe.
+These targets include biogenic emissions and removals from bioenergy feedstocks, reflecting a comprehensive approach to sustainability.
+The company has also committed to no deforestation across its primary deforestation-linked commodities by December 31, 2025, further demonstrating its dedication to environmental stewardship.
+Hershey's initiatives align with industry standards for climate action, contributing to global efforts to mitigate climate change.

 Access structured emissions data, company-specific emission factors, and source documents